Quafadas/dedav4s/rawDocs/Explanation/examples.md

 ### Line chart

-Let's imagine we have some "custom" datatype.
-For example a
+Our aim is to plot a line chart with our own data.

 ```scala mdoc
 import java.time.LocalDate
 case class TimeSeries(series: Seq[(LocalDate, Double)])
 val ts = TimeSeries(Seq((LocalDate.now(), 1.5), (LocalDate.of(2021,1,1), 0.2), (LocalDate.of(2021,6,1), 20)))
 ```
-That we'd like to represent as a line chart.
-We'll do that with a series of ```ujson.Obj => Unit```.
+We'll need a ```Seq[ujson.Value => Unit]```, and the vega-lite example line chart.

+#### Adding a title
-For our first example, let's add a title.
+To start simple, let's add a title modifier.

 I'm writing out the types here in the hopes of being helpful.
 It looks harder than it is...
 After you've done it twice it gets easy.
 ```scala mdoc
 import viz.vega.plots.LineChartLite
 import viz.Utils